In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

 Create Tunnel in Resin

-Hands down, this is the best technique for embedding led strip lights in resin.
+Hands down, this is the best technique for embedding led strip lights in epoxy resin.

 This technique makes it easy to replace broken LED light strips or upgrade LED strip lights to different colors.

-Furthermore, this technique helps UV LED strip lights to efficiently charge the glow powder.
-If you are interested in resin glow powder, be sure to visit my live edge beach glow table.
+Furthermore, this method helps UV LED strip lights to efficiently charge the glow powder.

 Ultimately, creating a hollow tunnel is more difficult than the other techniques.